Julia Holter: Style

 The Guardian wrote that "Holter's vocal register [...] faintly recalls Siouxsie Sioux or Nico".
 Under the Radar similarly compared her to other female artists saying; "Holter is Siouxsie Sioux meets Kate Bush, with a matchstick intensity, relighting her own wick by the conversation in her voice, her diaphragm shifting between instruments".

 Personal life

 Holter was previously in a relationship with former Real Estate guitarist and Ducktails frontman Matt Mondanile.
 In 2015, she contributed to his Ducktails album, St. Catherine.
-In the wake of sexual misconduct allegations made against Mondanile, Holter divulged that Mondanile was "emotionally abusive to the point where I had to have a lawyer intervene and was afraid for my life."
+In the wake of sexual misconduct allegations against Mondanile, Holter divulged that Mondanile was "emotionally abusive to the point where I had to have a lawyer intervene and was afraid for my life."

+Holter is married to musician Tashi Wada, son of the sound artist Yoshi Wada.
+They have been in a relationship since 2015, and they have a daughter together who was born during the COVID-19 pandemic.
+Holter and Wada first met in 2007 when they both played in a harmonium ensemble organized by their friend James.
+Holter collaborated with Wada on his 2024 studio album, What Is Not Strange?.